Trope (music)

-A trope or tropus may refer to a variety of different concepts in medieval, 20th-, and 21st-century music.
+The word trope or tropus may refer to a variety of different concepts in medieval, 20th-, and 21st-century music.

 The term trope derives from the Greek τρόπος (tropos), "a turn, a change", related to the root of the verb τρέπειν (trepein), "to turn, to direct, to alter, to change".
 The Latinised form of the word is tropus.

 In music, a trope is adding another section, or trope to a plainchant or section of plainchant, thus making it appropriate to a particular occasion or festival.

 Medieval music

 From the 9th century onward, trope refers to additions of new music to pre-existing chants in use in the Western Christian Church.

 Three types of addition are found in music manuscripts: